gaciksasa/React-store-with-Stripe-payment/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 ### Checkout

 For test checkout use test credit card:

-4242 4242 4242 4242
+Credit Card Number: 4242 4242 4242 4242
+Expires: 12/34
-12/34           123
+PIN: 123

-The page will reload when you make changes.\
-You may also see any lint errors in the console.